 - Eye, skin, and respiratory system irritation

 Individuals from all walks of life could be affected by Roundup.
-Farmers are at an especially high risk of suffering severe health consequences due to glyphosate exposure.
+Farmers are at an especially high risk of suffering from severe health consequences due to glyphosate exposure.
 The agricultural sector has seen significant use of Roundup in recent years.
 A variety of crops, including soybeans, cotton, and corn, have been genetically modified so that they are resistant to glyphosate.
 This allows Roundup to be used in massive quantities to kill weeds while not damaging crops.

 Landscape and greenhouse workers could be in danger as well due to the popularity of Roundup in those industries.
 The herbicide is commonly used by homeowners and business owners too.
 It’s possible that there are even traces of glyphosate in produce and other foods that have been exposed to Roundup.
 If you have developed cancer or other side effects after using Roundup, you may be part of the Roundup cancer case.
 These are some of the damages you may be able to request: